Radioo/konasute_chainload/README.md

-# infinitas_chainload
+# konasute_chainload

 Proxy `d3d9.dll` for auto-loading libraries during game startup.
+Since SOUND VOLTEX EXCEED GEAR コナステ uses DX9Ex, we need to hook into `Direct3DCreate9Ex`.
+Other than that, this utility should work the same as its INFINITAS counterpart.

 ## Usage